 "I love you," you murmur as you kiss her.

-You realize you are happy.
+You realize you're happy.
 And very sleepy.

 As you yawn, she smiles.
 "Can you sleep now?"

-Her arms pull you close, hold you safe.
+She pulls you close, hold you safe.
 "Sleep, Kathryn.
 Tomorrow is a new day.
 And we will enjoy it together."

 You smile, a drowsy half smile.